alema-r/Alessandro-Marcolini-Oniro/docs/fallback-devices-support.rst

 .. _FallbackSupport:

-How to handle faulty hardware device?
+How to Handle Faulty Hardware Device?
 #####################################

 In a situation where you have enabled a new board and one of the devices is